eeeds/MLOps-Camp/6-Best-Practices/README.md

     ```
 -   Install `isort` with `pip install isort`.
 Isort is a tool for managing Python imports.
 It can sort imports alphabetically, sort imports by their type, and sort imports by their scope.
+-   Type `black --diff .`.
+This option will show you the changes that black would make to the code.
+-   Type `isort --diff .`.
+This option will show you the changes that isort would make to the code.